-Following our goals, we will hold two workshops: on May 19 for pre-service teachers and on June 2 for high-school teachers and counselors.
+Following our goals, we held two workshops: on May 19 for pre-service teachers and on June 2 for high-school teachers and counselors.

-We work together with the University of Delaware’s School of Education and the University of Delaware’s Office of Institutional Equity to develop and carry out both workshops.
-Clock hours will be provided to teachers who participate in the workshops, and the required documents will be sent upon request.
+We worked together with the University of Delaware’s School of Education and the University of Delaware’s Office of Institutional Equity to develop and carry out both workshops.
+Clock hours were provided to teachers who participated in the workshops, and the required documents were sent upon request.

-Both workshops will allow our community’s members and workshop participants to learn about implicit biases against Asians and Asian Americans and learn to develop classroom activities to promote cross-racial activism and a cross-racial alliance against racism.
-Our workshop instructors will also be providing sessions on the history of Asian Americans and sharing examples of implicit biases that frequently emerge in classrooms, whether from the student or teacher’s angle.
+Both workshops allowed our community’s members and workshop participants to learn about implicit biases against Asians and Asian Americans and learn to develop classroom activities to promote cross-racial activism and a cross-racial alliance against racism.
+Our workshop instructors also provided sessions on the history of Asian Americans and shared examples of implicit biases that frequently emerge in classrooms, whether from the student or teacher’s angle.

-Both workshops in May and June expand on the “Fighting for All” project originally launched in Spring 2021.
-The workshops are also designed and developed in response to the survey results from high school teachers participating in the two events of our project in Spring 2021.
+Both workshops in May and June of 2022 expanded on the “Fighting for All” project originally launched in Spring 2021.
+The workshops were also designed and developed in response to the survey results from high school teachers participating in the two events of our project in Spring 2021.
 The University of Delaware’s Admissions Office assisted the AAAI in sending out the surveys to all schools in the State of Delaware and nearby.
 The survey’s results indicated strong support from school teachers to collaborate on promoting antiracism and preventing implicit biases against Asians & Asian Americans in the school and university environment.

-- Developing a basis of understanding that anti-Asian racism is not just about Asian and Asian Americans, but about developing a better integrated, more inclusive community
+- Developing a basis of understanding that anti-Asian racism is not solely about Asian and Asian Americans, but also about developing a better integrated, more inclusive community.

 - Working in collaboration with other committees to create a shared platform of anti-racism.